701

 709A

-(b) audited by certified public accountants in accordance with Singapore Standards on Auditing, International Standards on Auditing, or US Generally Accepted Auditing Standards, as the case may be.
+(b) audited by certified public accountants in accordance with Singapore Standards on Auditing, International Standards on Auditing, US Generally Accepted Auditing Standards, or auditing standards of the Public Company Accounting Oversight Board (United States), as the case may be.

 710